 The project aims to create a business district with mixed-use public facilities like lodging and retail spaces along Aloe Bay.
-However, DIPOA President Dennis Knizley says he wasn’t ever made aware of that combination of their project, and the board never voted to approve it.
+However, DIPOA President Dennis Knizley says he wasn’t ever told their project would be combined with others and the board never voted to approve it.

-Instead, he says the decision was made by AGCRC itself and moved to add language the board never agreed to, describing the study as one to explore how the Aloe Bay development and Isle Dauphine could “economically enhance” one another.
+Instead, he says the AGCRC made that decisions itself and added language to the proposal the board never agreed to that described the study as one that would explore how the Aloe Bay development and Isle Dauphine could “economically enhance” one another.

-The lack of information about how the projects were combined exacerbated concerns conducting a study as part of a town project could obligate DIPOA to the town’s wishes.
-Supporters say those claims were misplaced, but they were enough to doom the project.
+The lack of information about how the projects were combined exacerbated concerns that conducting a study as part of a town project might obligate DIPOA to the town’s wishes.
+Supporters say those concerns were misplaced, but they were enough to doom the project.

 According to Knizley, there were also concerns among some board members a feasibility study meant to “economically enhance” a major tourist attraction would likely suggest and could eventually lead to the development of a hotel or convention center on the property.

 The original submission from the DIPOA does list “a potential lodging facility” among the ideas a study could evaluate to see what might make Isle Dauphine — a property that’s struggled financially in recent years — more economically sustainable.
-It also mentions reviewing “deed restrictions,” which DIPOA has used to prevent commercial development in the past.
+It also mentions reviewing “deed restrictions,” which DIPOA has historically used to prevent commercial development on the island.

 It’s important to note half of the board didn’t just arbitrarily change its mind.